ACTFL Writing Proficiency Test (WPT)

 • Content areas and contexts within which the writer performs the tasks

-• Accuracy of the writing
+• Accuracy of the writing, and

 • Length and organization of the text the writer produces